int-brain-lab/iblenv/docs_gh_pages/public_docs/public_introduction.md

 The IBL has released all data described in our [technical wite paper](link_todo).
 * Please follow this [link](../notebooks_external/data_release_brainwidemap) to access this data

+# Information and troubleshooting
+- Issues with the data?
+Post an issue here: <https://github.com/int-brain-lab/iblenv/issues>
+- General questions about the datasets or publications?
+Email: <info@internationalbrainlab.org>